erdogant/bnlearn/docs/pages/html/_sources/Plot.rst.txt

 Static plot
 =================

-To create static plots, simply set ``interactive=False`` in all the above examples.
+To create static plots simply set the ``interactive=False`` in all the above examples.
 The only difference is in ``params_static`` for which the dict contains more variables that adjust the figure properties.

 .. code-block:: python